Andi Eigenmann: Descent and family

-Eigenmann is the daughter of actors Mark Gil and Jaclyn Jose, and is a half-sister of actors Sid Lucero, Gabby Eigenmann and Max Eigenmann from Mark Gil's side.
+Andrea Nicole Guck Eigenmann is the daughter of actors Mark Gil (1961–2014) and Jaclyn Jose (1963–2024), and is a half-sister of actors Sid Lucero, Gabby Eigenmann and Max Eigenmann from Mark Gil's side.
 Her aunt from her mother's side is actress Veronica Jones.
 She has German-American ancestry from her mother, and Swiss and Spanish ancestry from her father.

 Education

 She graduated elementary in 2004 and high school in 2008 at the basic education department of Miriam College in Katipunan, Quezon City.
-After finishing high school, she studied Bachelor of Arts in Fashion Design and Merchandising at De La Salle-College of Saint Benilde in Taft Avenue, Malate, Manila.
+After finishing high school, she studied Bachelor of Arts major in Fashion Design and Merchandising (AB-FDM) at De La Salle-College of Saint Benilde.

 Career

-In 2007, Eigenmann started her showbiz career in a soap opera Prinsesa ng Banyera on ABS-CBN, where she played the role of Sandy.
+In 2005, Eigenmann started her showbiz career in an appearance in an episode of Wansapanataym entitled D' Supers.
+She was also in the soap opera Prinsesa ng Banyera where she played the role of Sandy.
 In 2008, she appeared in the reality show Pinoy Big Brother: Teen Edition Plus.
 She was the second house player to enter the house and was evicted on day 53.
 In 2009, she was one of the 12 finalists of the MYX VJ Search 2009.
-In 2010, she played the lead and title role in the fantasy drama series, Agua Bendita, in which she played a dual role; Agua and Bendita, twin sisters.
+In 2010, she played the lead and title role in the fantasy drama series, Agua Bendita, in which she played the dual role of twin sisters Agua and Bendita.

 Eigenmann went on to play various characters in eight episodes of the long-running musical anthology series, Your Song.
 In addition, she appeared in two Regal Films in 2010: Mamarazzi and Shake, Rattle and Roll XII.
 Eigenmann co-starred as Gabrielle "Gabby" Marcelo in the 2011 critically acclaimed family military drama series "Minsan Lang Kita Iibigin", together with Maja Salvador and Coco Martin.

 After giving birth, Eigenmann returned to acting via Kahit Puso'y Masugatan in 2012, along with Gabby Concepcion, Jake Cuenca and Iza Calzado.
 In the same year, she also starred in a horror film Pridyider with Janice de Belen and JM de Guzman under Regal Films, and in a romantic drama film A Secret Affair with Derek Ramsay and Anne Curtis produced by Viva Films.
 Before A Secret Affair, Eigenmann signed a contract with Viva Artists Agency, a talent management of Viva Entertainment, where her mother Jaclyn Jose came from.
 In 2013, she top-billed the daytime fantasy horror drama series Galema: Anak ni Zuma, and later appeared in the 2014 fantasy drama series Dyesebel.

 In 2015, she starred in a lead role in Maalaala Mo Kaya with first time leading man Jake Cuenca.

-In October 2017, Eigenmann revealed that she was quitting the "artista life," but she later clarified it is the lifestyle of showbiz that she is not quitting acting altogether.
+In October 2017, Eigenmann revealed that she was quitting the "artista life," but she later clarified it is the lifestyle of showbiz that she is quitting, not acting altogether.
 However, in 2018 she starred in The Maid in London, her last film before she left the limelight for good.